tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Builder Language Reference.md

 ## Comments

-LiveCode Builder supports single line comments, which begin with `//` or `--` and extend to the end of the line.
+Builder supports single line comments, which begin with `//` or `--` and extend to the end of the line.
 There are also block comments, which begin with `/*` and end with `*/`, and can span multiple lines.